B i o g r a p h y

 Want more?
 Here you go:

-With a predilection for finding the human element in folkloric characters, Djahari often begins by delving into the traditions of ancient cultures to pull out the invisible thread that connects us all.
-With a background in theater arts, Classical Persian Ballet, and Middle Eastern Dance, she weaves the aesthetics of the beautiful and grotesque to create sensational theater.
+A theater arts brigadier and an intercultural dancer combining Middle Eastern and Contemporary dance, Djahari weaves the aesthetics of the beautiful and grotesque to create sensational theater.
+With a predilection for finding the human element in folkloric characters, she often begins by delving into the traditions of ancient cultures to pull out the invisible thread that connects us all.
+She creates stories through emotional immersion, and experimental movement meant to inspire, heal, and transform.

 In 1999, Djahari founded Desert Sin as a means of merging her love of theater and dance with an “outside the box” approach.
 An experimental Middle Eastern Dance company that combined social commentary, intricate story telling, puppetry, and more, Desert Sin made a name for itself around the world.